Shida18719/heritage-housing-issue/README.md

 ## Hypothesis and Validation

 **Hypothesis 1:**

 - The size of a house, as measured by the square footage, is positively correlated with its sale price.
   - We were able to observe if this feature is a factor that influences price.

 **Validation process:**

 - This hypothesis suggests that larger houses tend to have higher sale prices.
 - This hypothesis was tested and validated using statistical analysis and machine learning techniques to analysing the dataset of house feature and sale prices.
 - We visualized the data using scatter plots, Correlations Study and Predictive Power Score (PPS) heatmaps to identify any initial trends or patterns.

 **Interpretaion:**

 - Analysis indicates that the size of the house has a relatively high correlation to the house sale price.

 ---

 **Hypothesis 2:**

 - "The rating of the house in quality has a significant positive effect on house prices."
   - We were able to observe if this feature is a factor that influences price.

 **Validation process:**

 - This hypothesis was tested and validated using statistical analysis and machine learning techniques to analysing the dataset of house feature and sale prices.
 - We visualized the data using scatter plots, Correlations Study and Predictive Power Score (PPS) heatmaps to identify any initial trends or patterns.

 **Interpretaion:**

 - Analysis indicates that the quality of the house has a relatively high correlation to the house sale price.

 ---

 **Hypothesis 3:**

 - The most recently constructed house, has significant positive correlation with the sale price.
   - we were able to observe if this feature is a factor that influences price.

 **Validation process:**

 - This hypothesis was tested and validated using statistical analysis and machine learning techniques to analysing the dataset of house feature and sale prices.
 - We visualized the data using scatter plots, Correlations Study and Predictive Power Score (PPS) heatmaps to identify any initial trends or patterns.

 **Interpretaion:**

 - Analysis indicates that the quality of the house has a relatively high correlation to the house sale price.

 ---

 ## Dashboard Design

-- List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other items that your dashboard library supports.
-- Eventually, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but eventually you needed to use another plot type)
+- The dashboard is made up of 5 pages, and split into non-technical and technical user.
+The first three pages are non-technical, while the last two are technical.

+### Page 1: Project Summary

+- Summary
+- Project Terms and Jargons
+- Project Dataset
+- Business Requirements

+### Page 2: House Price Correlation Study

+- Answers Business Requirements 1
+  This page contains the following:
+- Before the analysis, we knew we wanted this page to answer business requirement 1, but we couldn't know in advance which plots would need to be displayed.
+- After data analysis, we agreed with stakeholders that the page will:
+  - State business requirement 1
+  - Checkbox: data inspection on customer base (display the number of rows and columns in the data, and display the first ten rows of the data)
+  - Display the most correlated variables to sale price and the conclusions
+  - Check boxes to display the heatmaps correlation analysis of individual variables against sell price.
+  - Check boxes to display the scatterplots of correlated variables against sell price.

+### Page 3: Project Hypothesis and Validation

+- Before the analysis, we knew we wanted this page to describe each project hypothesis, the conclusions, and how we validated each.
+After the data analysis, we can report that:

+1 - The larger the size of a property in square feet the higher the price

+2 - The higher the overall quality rating of the property, the higher the price

+3 - We suspect the more recent the construction year of the property, the higher the sale price.

+- Hypothesis validation: Correct.
+The correlation study at SalesPrice Correlation Notebook supports them.

+### Page 4: Predict House Price

+- Answers Business requirement 2 - "The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa."
+- Table displaying the profile of the four inherited houses and the house attributes.
+- Table displaying the 5 most relevant features used by the ML model for predicting house sale price.
+- The estimated individual value predicted for the 4 inherited houses
+- Predict House Prices in Ames, Iowa - 2 blocks explaining the selected features used by the ML for predicting house price.
+- Set of widgets inputs, which relates to the house profile.
+Each set of inputs is related to a given ML task to predict house prices.
+- "Run predictive analysis" button that serves the house price data to our ML pipelines, and predicts sale price.

+### Page 5: ML Prediction Metrics

+- ML Pipeline Performance - block explaining the steps taken to complete the ml pipeline
+- Considerations and conclusions after the pipeline is trained
+- Present ML pipeline steps
+- Feature importance plot
+- Pipeline performance
+- Predicted Price versus actual Sale Price Scatterplot

+---

 ## Unfixed Bugs